slikkerno66/springboot-restaurant/README.md

  1. ROLE_UNREGISTERED = This role will provide to the user who hasn't yet logged in.
  2. ROLE_REGISTERED = This role will provide whenever the user create the user to review the restaurant
  3. ROLE_OPERATOR = This role is the operator role and can only be created by ROLE_ADMIN
- 4. ROLE_ADMIN = This is has full authority in the system
+ 4. ROLE_ADMIN = This role has full authority to manage users and restaurants in the system

 **Api authority**
 ROLE_ADMIN can call to all apis in the system.